 Director: Sanal Kumar Sasidharan

-There are parts that feel redundant — like the statuette of the goddess Durga on the dashboard of the van, or the head of the doll (its body appears to have been ripped off) dangling below the rear-view mirror.
-The demon masks that the men in the van wear feel like an overdone Expressionistic touch in a film that is already conveying its horrors with a sense of reality.
-But the most chilling moment, for me, was when Durga and Kabeer get out of the van and have a small argument.
+This coaxing and cajoling seems innocent at first, mere pleading.
+But it fits into the film’s grand design about men forcing their wishes (and their selves) on women.
+I was reminded of the moment, in S Durga, when Durga and the boyfriend get out of the van and have a small argument.
 She says the men were ogling her.
 His response is shocking.
 “But what if we don’t get another lift?”
-That this gentle, considerate man is evaluating the practicality of things over Durga’s evident discomfort shows how it’s not always the “bad guys” who end up endangering women.
-The good guys seem to be playing their part too.
-The rosy signs of dawn in the sky seem like the blackest joke of all.
+That this gentle, considerate man is evaluating the practicality of things over Durga’s evident discomfort shows how it’s not always the “bad guys” — the oppressors — who end up endangering women (or, in the case of Chola, disempowering them).
+According to Sanal, the good guys seem to be playing their part too.

 Gradually, and for the briefest while, Janaki loosens up.
 She laughs.
 The big city is everything she hoped for.
 She gazes at the tall buildings.
 She wanders around in a shiny mall.
 She splashes about in the sea.
 But for the most part, she has no agency.
 Like a shadow, like water, she obeys what she’s ordered to do.
 She’s forced to eat. (aasan wears a T-shirt that says “Eat Eat Eat”.)
 Her change of clothes is picked by the boyfriend — though, at least, she indicates what she wants.
 And when she says she wants to leave, neither man listens to her.
 After a while she just gives up, surrenders to the situation.
 Why doesn’t she take off by herself?
 Probably because she’s too afraid.
 Or maybe because some kind of Stockholm syndrome has set in.